lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 Let’s attach some behavior to the “first” button.

-The object which is passed as the second argument of the h function allows us to attach event handlers.
+The object which is passed as the second argument of the h function from snabbdom allows us to attach event handlers.

-When the button is clicked, we want it to call the “dispatch” function with an action that means that the user selected the first zone.
+When the button is clicked,
+we want it to call the “dispatch” function with an action that means that the user selected the first zone.

 This handler is then extended in such a way that it reacts to the FIRST action by following the “selected” arrow.

 The way following an arrow is implemented is very similar to the way rendering is implemented, just instead of returning a virtual dom node, it returns an object with an arrow property set to “selected”.

-Now, that the Zones screen knows when to follow the arrow, let’s code the tariffs screen.
+Now, that the Zones know when to follow the selected arrow, let’s write some  code for the tariffs.

-We will reuse what we have already written for the Zones screen.
+We will reuse what we already have for the Zones.

-Just instead of “Select zones”, “first” and “all” we put “select your tariff”, “regular” and “student”.
+Just need to put “select your tariff”, “regular” and “student” instead of “Select zones”, “first” and “all”.

-For now, we don’t need any event handlers.
-That’s why we’re commenting them out.
+For now, we don’t need any event handlers.That’s why we’re commenting them out.

-We have created new nodes and bindings.
+We have defined new nodes and handlers.

-That’s why it’s necessary to regenerate the bindings by running nom run Rosmaro-bindings:generate.
+That’s why it’s necessary to regenerate the automatically created bindings by running npm run Rosmaro-bindings:generate again.

 Now the tests pass.